-4.8 Dedicated Gauging Port with Drop Tube
+4.8 Dedicated Gauging Port-with Drop Tube

-An AST shall include a dedicated port for manual tank gauging (measuring gasoline levels using a gauging stick).
-The gauging port shall have a drop tube which has the discharge opening submerged when the liquid level is 6 inches from the bottom of the tank.
+An AST shall include a dedicated gauging port for determining the amount of gasoline.
+This determination shall be accomplished either manually tank gauging (measuring gasoline levels using a gauging stick), mechanically, or electronically.
+If the determination is accomplished manually, the The gauging port shall have a drop tube which has the discharge opening entirely submerged when the liquid level is 6-six inches above-from the bottom of the tank.
 The gauging port shall be permanently identified on the tank.
-The gauging port shall not leak when no gauging is occurring.
+The gauging port shall not leak when no manual gauging is occurring or at any time when mechanical or electronic components are used.